jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //!// CP formalism goes beyond, but let us just describe 4-membered and 7-membered rings.

 ==== Relations between CP and other formalisms
-The fact that the CP formalism is applicable to all ring systems of a type $n$ ≥ 4, makes it algorithmically interesting and concise to write a program that calculate the puckering coordinates of those molecules.
+The fact that the CP formalism is applicable to all ring systems of a type $n$ ≥ 4, makes it algorithmically interesting and concise to write a program that calculates the puckering coordinates of those molecules.
 Instead, the usage of AS for five-membered rings has been far more favoured in biomolecular literature.
 There is little semantic difference in their applications #mcite(("Rao1981asvscp"), biblio), but the value of phase angle is shifted by roughly $frac(pi,2)$ when comparing either formalism.
 The amplitude varies little between the five-membered ring formalisms.

 ==== Cremer-Pople inversion
 To conclude, one can reconstruct the entire ring based on the given CP coordinates #mcite(("Cremer1990analytical"), biblio) for all ring systems.
-We can rearrange @eq-odd-membered and @eq-even-membered to return the local elevation per atom $z_j$ for either discussed ring system:
+We can rearrange @eq-odd-membered - for five-membered rings - and @eq-even-membered - for six-membered rings - to return the local elevation per atom $z_j$ for either discussed ring system:
 $
 z_j = sqrt(frac(2,N)) sum^((N-1)/2)_(m=2) q_m cos(phi_m frac(2 pi m j, N)) #h(2em) arrow.r #h(2em) z_j = sqrt(frac(2,5)) sum^2_(m=2) q_2 cos(phi_2 frac(4 pi j, 5))
 $<eq-odd-locelevation>